Current Chemical Activities

 - Relevant Sections of TSCA

-Identifying TSCA Work Plan ChemicalsAs a continuation of EPA’s comprehensive approach to enhance the Agency’s existing chemicals management, in March 2012 EPA identified a work plan of 83 chemicals for further assessment under TSCA.
+TSCA Work Plan ChemicalsAs a continuation of EPA’s comprehensive approach to enhance the Agency’s existing chemicals management, in March 2012 EPA identified a work plan of 83 chemicals for further assessment under TSCA.
 EPA identified seven of these chemicals for risk assessment in 2012.
 EPA intends to use the TSCA Work Plan Chemicals to help focus and direct the activities of the Existing Chemicals Program over the next several years.
-Read about the TSCA Work Plan Chemicals.
+Read about the TSCA Work Plan Chemicals and ongoing TSCA Work Plan Chemical Assessments.

 As part of EPA’s comprehensive efforts to enhance the agency’s chemicals management program, EPA developed chemical action plans on the chemicals below that highlighted the agency’s concerns with the chemicals and possible actions for addressing those concerns.

-EPA is continuing to pursue risk management steps on specific chemicals described in the Existing Chemicals Action Plans published from 2009 through 2011.
+EPA is continuing to pursue risk reduction activities on specific chemicals described in the Existing Chemicals Action Plans published from 2009 through 2011.
 Chemicals for which action plans have been posted include:

 - Benzidine Dyes (August 2010)